mwfj/CMU_15213_CSAPP3E_Lab/2.BombLab/README.md

 + 5 206
 + 6 682

-### Choose any one of the answers can avoid to trigger the bomb
+### Choose any one of the answers can avoid to trigger the bomb.